 The board of directors sets out the business strategy and defines guiding principles for the institution's corporate culture.
-It signs off the institution-wide risk management framework and is responsible for issuing regulations, establishing and monitoring an effective risk management function, and managing overall risks.
+It signs off the risk policy and the basic features of institution-wide risk management and is responsible for issuing regulations, establishing and monitoring an effective risk management function, and managing overall risks.